-Our goal is to establish the molecular mechanisms for several of these translation-related factors, including some proteins that are part of the ribosome and some that are implicated in helping the ribosomes get built.
+In regard to ribosome function, our goal is to establish the roles of conserved ribosome parts that are not directly involved in protein synthesis.
 This information is important because it will allow researchers to explore new antibiotic targets and also to have a comprehensive model of protein synthesis in the study of disease.

-In addition studies of protein synthesis, we also have an Applied Industrial Microbiology (AIM) program.
-AIM uses a collection of student-driven projects to combine classical microbiology with advanced molecular biology to put students in touch with industry before they graduate.
-Some examples include: identifying microbes responsible for food production and for detoxifying wastewater in bioreactors, identifying fungi that produce new medically important molecules, and studying the effects of microgravity on microbial physiology.
+Applied Industrial Microbiology (AIM) – AIM uses a collection of student-driven projects to combine classical microbiology with advanced molecular biology to put students in touch with industry before they graduate.
+Some examples include: understanding how biofilms are formed by bacteria, characterizing food production microbes, and identifying fungi that produce new medically important molecules.

 No information specified.